pedasmith/BluetoothDeviceController/SmallProjects/TestNmeaGpsParserWinUI/Assets/_TODO_list.md

 ## Complete: 2025-06-18 Annnunciator isn't complete

-Although much of the annunciator is done, and all the foundation is complete, there's too much slop
+Although much of the annunciator is done, and all the foundation is complete, there's too much slop.
+Update: all done!

 ## Complete: 2025-06-18 Checksum